 "Nothing can stop us now!"
 You'll board a trackless train with Goofy as your conductor.
 So, you know this journey is going to go off the rails!
 We've experienced the Hollywood Studios version, which has a different queue.
 However, we don’t want to spoil anything, since this zany ride is full of surprises.
 What we can say is that it’s the first ride to star Mickey Mouse and the Fab Five.
 You’ll encounter Mickey, Minnie, Goofy, Pluto and Donald Duck along the way.
 Each time you ride, you may find that the train car you ride experiences different things!

 This ride has a standby line and a Lightning Lane.
-As of late October 2023, you can find the ride on Genie+.
+It's on Lighting Lane Multi Pass (formerly Genie+).

 CenTOONial Park